 Did you know this about eggs………………………….?

-Yolk colour depends on the diet of the hen.
-Natural yellow-orange substances such as marigold petals may be added to light-coloured feeds to enhance colours.
-Artificial colour additives are not permitted.
+- Yolk color depends on the diet of the hen.
+Natural yellow-orange substances such as marigold petals may be added to light-colored feeds to enhance colors.
+Artificial color additives are not permitted.

 Some more amazing egg facts!